What You Need to Know About Egg Freezing

 New York State passed an infertility mandate on January 1, 2020.
 The policy requires large group insurance providers to cover medically necessary IVF and Fertility preservation treatment.
 New York State’s website has a page dedicated to the IVF and Fertility Preservation Law the provides frequently asked questions and guidance.

 At CNY Fertility, prior to your consultation, you will have the opportunity to upload your insurance information and speak with our financial team.
 You may not be afforded this opportunity and service at other clinics, so it is important to call your insurance company and see what’s covered.
-At CNY, we also offer in-house financing for fertility preservation.
-We are the only fertility clinic in the nation that offers in-house financing with payment plans of up to two years.
+At CNY, we also offer in-house financing for fertility preservation that allows you to split the cost of treatment into more manageable payments over two years.

 Egg Freezing Can Be Affordable